LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 **Output**: A knowledge graph enriched with information about provenance contexts and custodial history.

-### Stage 5: Anonymization for Publication
+### Phase 5: Anonymization for Publication

-The final stage implements selective anonymization strategies that preserve structure and informational value while protecting sensitive information:
+The final phase implements selective anonymization strategies that preserve structure and informational value while protecting sensitive information:

 - Distinction between different types of archival resources
 - Application of differentiated anonymization logic